Matheus7OP/xboxkbm-game-list/README.md

 This repository holds a crowd-sourced list of Xbox games that offer keyboard and mouse (KBM), along with a list of contributors and their respective contributions.
 The data hosted here is the source for the Xbox KBM website, which has been running since 2020.

 Xbox KBM is hosted on Netlify (https://xboxkbm.netlify.app/).
-We've transitioned from Heroku since they ended their Free Tier options in November/2022.
+We've transitioned from Heroku since they ended their Free Tier in November/2022.

 ## How do I contribute?